Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

 \subsection{Hall viscosity ratio in topological phase}

-First we consider the model proposed by Haldane \cite{PhysRevLett.61.2015}.
-The remarkable property of this model is that the topological phase is caused by only breaking time reversal symmetry while there is no net external magnetic flux.
-Indeed it is shown that anomalous contribution of the Dirac zero mode, relating to the parity anomaly, plays an important role in it.
+First, we consider the model proposed by Haldane~\cite{PhysRevLett.61.2015}, which is a tight-binding model defined on a honeycomb lattice with a complex flux.
+The remarkable property of this model is that the topological phase can be observed due to the violation of the time reversal symmetry even though no net external magnetic field is applied.
+Indeed it is shown that anomalous contribution of the Dirac zero mode, relating to the parity anomaly, plays an important role in this model.

-Now let us discuss how to obtain the Hall conductivity for the model without external magnetic field.
-It is given by a derivative of charge density with respect to magnetic flux, $\sigma_\mathrm{H}=\partial\rho/\partial B$, which is called Widom-St\v{r}eda formula \cite{Widom1982474,0022-3719-15-22-005} and available even in the zero field limit.
-It can be interpreted as l'Hopital's rule to evaluate an indeterminate form of the filling fraction in the limit of $B\to 0$.
-Indeed the charge density becomes $\rho=\pm e^2 B/h$ by taking into account infinitesimal magnetic field in a certain phase of the Haldane model.
-Therefore it turns out to be $\nu=\pm 1$ QH phase.
+Let us discuss how to obtain the Hall conductivity for the model without external magnetic field.
+It is given by a derivative of charge density with respect to magnetic flux, $\sigma_\mathrm{H}=\partial\rho_c/\partial B$, which is called the Widom-St\v{r}eda formula~\cite{Widom1982474,0022-3719-15-22-005}, which is available even in the zero field limit.
+It can be interpreted as l'Hopital's rule to evaluate an indeterminate form of the filling fraction in the limit $B\to 0$.
+We calculate the Hall conductivity with the Widom-St\v{r}eda formula after taking into account infinitesimal magnetic field as a probe.
+Then, taking the limit $B\to 0$, we obtain the Hall conductivity with no external magnetic field.